serinamarie/CS-Build-Sprint-1/notes.md

 >>> clf.predict_proba([[2., 2.]])
 array([[0., 1.]])

-Need to split our data, create our main algorithm, think of metrics
+Need to split our data, create our main algorithm, design metric